 The online documentation is installed along with Dynamic C, and an icon for the documentation menu can be placed on the workstation's desktop.
 Double-click this icon to reach the menu.
 If the icon is missing, use your browser to find and load default.htm in the docs folder, found in the Dynamic C installation folder.

-The latest versions of all documents are always available for free, unregistered download from our Web sites as well.
+The latest versions of all documents are always available for download from our web site.

 2. GETTING STARTED